grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 Shakes stood astride his boat lolling in the surface of the sea in the same way one might stand on a mountain top.
 He took a pinch of dried leaves from the pouch in his jacket pocket and stuck them between his teeth.
 He lit a cigarette, and put it to his lips.
 He leveled the mask on his head, and slipped the heavy welding gloves onto his hands.
 He picked up the torch, and standing straight up, opened his arms wide and closed his eyes.
 He took long slow breaths through gapped lips aside his cigarette, his breathing rattling a little with the spittle coming up to enzymatically dismantle the leaves in his cheek.
 He cleared his mind and focused on his breathing.
 He felt the swell and rhythm of the ocean, the time of it marked out by the clink of the adjustable wrenches hanging from his belt.
 He called the gods of steady hands and perfect welds to him.

-He opened his eyes, spit the remaining half of cigarette off into the ocean, leaned over, and flipped the welding mask down.
+He opened his eyes, spit the remaining half of the cigarette off into the ocean, leaned over, and flipped the welding mask down.

 And with a flash of blue arc, proceeded to lay down the foulest, globbing booger-weld Owen had ever seen.
 Smoking masses of material built up on top of smoking masses, curled over, and gooped around in carbon-coated black curves.
 Shakes gripped the welding stick fiercely, the muscles of his forearms tensed up.
 The tip wavered back and forth across the line the weld was supposed to follow so that it looked like he might be trying to sign the work rather than repair it.